DSLR Booth vs Darkroom: Template Setup Compared

 What you need:

-- A PNG overlay (same as DSLR Booth) or a PSD file for more control
+- A PNG overlay (same as DSLR Booth), or the XBDR file to skip the manual setup

 - Correct dimensions matching your print layout